openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``kernel-grub.bbclass``
 =======================

-The ``kernel-grub`` class updates the boot area and the boot menu with the kernel as the priority boot mechanism while installing a RPM to update the kernel on a deployed target.
+The :ref:`kernel-grub <ref-classes-kernel-grub>` class updates the boot area and the boot menu with the kernel as the priority boot mechanism while installing a RPM to update the kernel on a deployed target.